tanchu/cv/README.md

 ### Frontend Developer
 ####  HeadHunter Group PLC, Dec 2016–Apr 2023
-_HeadHunter Group is a leading online recruitment platform in Russia with mother then 1000 employees._
+_HeadHunter Group is a leading online recruitment platform (kind of LinkedIn) in Russia with mother then 1000 employees._

 \- I worked on two buisness-critical services: vacancies and employers searches